LeonTG/Elements/README.md

 **Commands:**

+/elements info - *View the scenario information.*

 /elements enable - *Enable the scenario.*

 /elements disable - *Disable the scenario.*

 /elements set - *Set the types for all the teams.*

+/elements set - *Clear the types for all the teams.*

 /elist - *View who has what type on which team.*